CleverUserName420/Theoretical-Technologies-for-the-Public-s-Enjoyment-Open-Source-./README.md

 - cause and effect.
 - Losing your pencil = death (Logic exercise)
 - "Theoretically speaking, if (Blank) did exist or was operational despite research and testing coming to an end on (Blank) date and there being a patnet, how could/would it be detected?"
 - I have an NDA which permits me to do this without needing to explain my research methods.
+Despite this being a hobby and it not being illegal, I know some may have some sort of weird obsessive problem with it so an NDA adds that extra layer of protection as I've been into R&D for a few years now.
+It is max security NDA.
 - Could pen testing the fabric of space/time be around the corner? https://claude.ai/share/76bd872c-234a-4a0c-bd0b-0b830a5d53af This is a public repo so the race is on.
 - The "Here to there" stuff is pretty cool because no matter who you are, you could be the poorest or the wealthiest human-being alive and you will feel utterly powerless. ^